All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Whether 1mg is your maintenance dose: If your physician determines that 1mg is your long-term dose (rather than a titration step), your total weight loss will reflect steady use at this level over months.

 • Caloric deficit: Even with reduced appetite, the size of your caloric deficit determines the pace of weight loss.
-Working with a nutritionist can help you optimize intake.
+Working with a nutritionist can help you improve intake.

 • Muscle-preserving strategies: Adequate protein intake and resistance training help ensure that weight loss comes primarily from fat rather than muscle.